-The aforementioned requirements are far from the only differences between traditional and non-traditional lenders, i.e. peer-to-peer and online lenders.
+The requirements mentioned above are far from the only differences between traditional and non-traditional lenders, i.e., peer-to-peer and online lenders.
 Below, we’ll go over additional factors that make the experience of applying for both options very different.

 1. Traditional Lenders Do Not Prefer Smaller Loans

 Earlier, we noted that banks prefer to distribute large sums, partially because larger loans are more profitable.
-Even if you offer your desired purchase as collateral (i.e. inventory), these items are usually harder to sell.
-Banks would rather you risk more expensive items like your house or your car.
+Even if you offer your desired purchase as collateral (i.e., inventory), these items are usually harder to sell.
+Banks would rather you risk more expensive things like your house or your car.